slopez93/pinterest_app/README.md

 - Used inversify as dependency injection container

-- Create a theme provider for styled component and save all font colors ...
+- Create a theme provider for styled component and save all font colors and utils for transform px in density screen

 - For the management of the side effects that used redux sagas, also used the calls directly in the view so that both options of use are seen.